Physics-Based Generative Adversarial Models for Image Restoration and Beyond: Image Restoration with GAN

-We note that GAN with the observed data $y$ as the input has shown promising results in image super-resolution~\cite{SRGAN}, image deraining~\cite{derain/gan}, image deblurring~\cite{DeblurGAN,Xu_2017_ICCV}, etc. However, GAN does not guarantee whether the solutions satisfy the physics model~\eqref{eq: mapping-function-low-level} or not (i.e., GAN does not consider the effect of the data term in~\eqref{eq: map-low-level-energy}) and thus fails to generate clear images as illustrated in Section~\ref{sec: introduction}.
-In this following, we will develop a new method to improve the estimation of GAN under the guidance of the physics model~\eqref{eq: mapping-function-low-level}.
+We note that GAN models with the observed data $y$ as the input have shown promising results in image super-resolution~\cite{SRGAN}, image deraining~\cite{derain/gan}, and image deblurring~\cite{DeblurGAN,Xu_2017_ICCV}.
+However, unconstrained GAN models do not guarantee whether the solutions satisfy the image degradation model~\eqref{eq: mapping-function-low-level} or not (i.e., a GAN model does not consider the effect of the data term in~\eqref{eq: map-low-level-energy}) and thus does not generate clear images as illustrated in Section~\ref{sec: introduction}.
+In the following, we propose a physics-based GAN model (i.e., based on~\eqref{eq: mapping-function-low-level}) for image restoration and low-level vision tasks.